roginfarrer/collapsed/README.md

 A custom hook for creating accessible expand/collapse components in React.
 Animates the height using CSS transitions from `0` to `auto`.

-## v3

-This master branch now reflects the development of the next major release of this library.
-If you're looking for the latest stable source code, [head over to the v2 branch](https://github.com/roginfarrer/react-collapsed/tree/v2).

 ## Features

 - Handles the height of animations of your elements, `auto` included!